 Speak up Scotland!
 Science Debating Programme

-the Robertson Trust and the MacRobert Trust, we will be launching our Speak Up Scotland!
+the Robertson Trust and the MacRobert Trust, we launched our Speak Up Scotland!
 Science Debating Programme in September 2011.

 The aim of the project is to get pupils talking and arguing about science, and exploring the impact of science on their everyday lives, as well

 as the ethical and moral implications of the latest scientific advances.
 As well as equipping young people with debating and research skills, we

 want to help them understand how to question and weigh up evidence, build coherent arguments, and make informed choices.

 We are offer free workshops for science teachers to introduce different forms of debating techniques and activities that can be used in the

 classroom as a teaching aid.
 We provide resources packs and online materials, including debates motions, science fact sheets, questions to

 ask, and where to access more information.
 Through STEM Ambassadors pupils will have the opportunity to talk to scientists from university